Kumarmehta019/Space-Invaders/README.md

 During the process of designing the game, I used the time to acquire images, sounds and fonts I wanted to use for the game.
 This was a real time saver, especially when the project moved closer to deadline day.

-I spent the rest of the day creating the HTML, CSS and Javascript shell for the game so that I could then move on to the Javascript element and start creating the grid.
-The grid was created in javascript and each cell of the grid was given an 'id' which the majority of the code would then be based upon.
+I spent the rest of the day creating the HTML, CSS and JavaScript shell for the game so that I could then move on to the JavaScript element and start creating the grid.
+The grid was created in JavaScript and each cell of the grid was given an 'id' which the majority of the code would then be based upon.

 Below is a snippet of the code I created to first set up the grid variables and then create the grid: